-This institution is an equal opportunity provider.
+This Institution is an equal opportunity provider.
 This material was funded by USDA's Supplemental Nutrition Assistance Program - SNAP.
-The Supplemental Nutrition Assistance Program (SNAP) provides nutrition assistance to people with low income.
-It can help you buy nutritious foods for a better diet.
-To find out more, contact the Montana Public Assistance Helpline at 1-888-706-1535 or www.apply.mt.gov.
+This work is supported by the Expanded Food and Nutrition Education Program (EFNEP) from the USDA National Institute of Food and Agriculture.
+USDA is an equal opportunity provider, employer, and lender.
 Montana State University Extension is an ADA/EO/AA/Veteran's Preference Employer and Provider of Educational Outreach.